npm/npm/doc/misc/semver.md

   `1.2.4-beta.2` would not, because it is a prerelease of a different `[major, minor, patch]` tuple.

-Note: this differs from the `~>` operator in rubygems which behaves more like the caret ranges described in the next section.

 #### Caret Ranges `^1.2.3` `^0.2.5` `^0.0.4`

 Allows changes that do not modify the left-most non-zero digit in the